LarsWerkman/Lobsterpicker/README.md

 # Lobsterpicker
 by Lars Werkmann and Marie Schweiz

 Colorpicker is a library for android material design made to support apps and developers if a color should be choosen by a user.
-The library is offering a dialog which is offering all shades of material design colors.
+The library is offering a dialog with all shades of material design colors.
 Give it a try via google play
 Designed by <a href="http://dvsty.com">Marie Schweiz</a>, Developed by <a href="https://larswerkman.com">Lars Werkmann</a>

 ## How you can use it: